david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 TODO: setup clock for tremolo.

-TODO: Change all arduino code to c/c++
+TODO: Change timer and interrupt code to C

-TODO: plug-in pedal to PC to download new effects from website

 TODO: Drivers for PC interface

-TODO: website to host new effects